 The actor Tom Hanks once provided a perfect explanation of imposter syndrome.
 In an interview, Hanks shared: “No matter what we’ve done, there comes a point where you think, ‘How did I get here?
 When are they going to discover that I am, in fact, a fraud and take everything away from me?’”

 Hanks was able to perfectly capture imposter syndrome, because he’s the type of person most likely to suffer from it.
-And when you splice his statement, you see how imposter syndrome hits high achievers – like your sales leadership team – hardest.
+And when you splice his statement, you see how imposter syndrome hits high achievers – like your executive leadership team – hardest.

 “How did I get here?”